Chapter 4: Construction Details, Section 78: Incidental Construction

 This section provides guidelines for inspecting incidental bid items that are not closely associated with other items of work.

 Section 78-4, “Miscellaneous Coatings,” of the Standard Specifications includes requirements for applying miscellaneous coatings to new and existing installations.
 For coating structural steel, refer to Section 59, “Structural Steel Coatings,” of the Standard Specifications, and Section 4-59, “Structural Steel Coatings,” of this manual.
-Also refer to Section 155, “Paint,” of Structure Construction’s Bridge Construction Records and Procedures manual, Vol. 2, at:
+Also refer to Section 59, "Structural Steel Coatings," and Bridge Construction Memo 78.4, "Incidental Construction—Miscellaneous Coatings," of Structure Construction’s Bridge Construction Records and Procedures Manual, Vol. 2, at:

 Before work begins, take the following steps:

-- Obtain the contractor’s written request for Department-furnished survey marker disks.
+- Obtain the contractor’s written request for Caltrans-furnished survey marker disks.
 Refer to Section 3-602, “Department-Furnished Materials,” of this manual.
-Check with the district unit responsible for ordering the disks to ensure they will be available when the contractor requests them.
+Check with the district unit responsible for ordering the disks to make sure they will be available when the contractor requests them.
 Obtain a signed receipt from the contractor when the disks are delivered.
 Retain a copy of the receipt in the project file.

 - Field inspect and release materials that are acceptable upon delivery of the materials to the job site.
 Complete Form CEM-4102, “Material Inspected and Released on Job.”